What is Academic Honesty?

 Although instructors are responsible for taking all reasonable precautions to prevent cheating and plagiarizing, students share a joint responsibility and should report any act of academic dishonesty to the instructor.

-If a faculty member concludes the student was responsible, he or she may impose a sanction which my include, but is not limited to, one of the following:
+If a faculty member concludes the student was responsible, the faculty member may impose a sanction which my include, but is not limited to, one of the following:

 - warn the student